 - Policy Brief summarizing the FCC lifeline vote, news release, and statements.

 - Connected Nation’s national fact sheet.

 - There is an initiative in California to provide Internet for all, raised originally in the context of a Comcast-Time Warner merger http://www.internetforallnow.org/

 - The Kansas City Coalition for Digital Inclusion

 - Minneapolis’s Digital Inclusion Page describing the efforts in their city

 - Free Library of Philadelphia is holding a hearing on a resolution to offer mobile hotspot lending on Monday April 3

-- Portland’s page on Digital Inclusion
+- Portland’s page on Broadband and Digital Equity

 - The San Francisco Department of Technology’s page on Digital Inclusion